-In summary, two epidemiologic studies conducted in Europe showed an association between long-term NO2 exposure and incidence of cancer (Nyberg et al., 2000; Nafstad et al., 2003); however, the animal toxicologic studies have provided no clear evidence that NO2 directly acts as a carcinogen, though it does appear to act as a tumor promoter at the site of contact (Section 3.5.1).
-There are no in vivo studies that suggest that NO2 causes teratogenesis or malignant tumors.
-Only very high exposure studies, i.e., levels not relevant to ambient NO2 levels, demonstrate increased chromosomal aberrations and mutations in vitro studies.
-A more likely pathway for NO2 involvement in cancer induction is through secondary formation of nitropolycylic aromatic hydrocarbons (nitro-PAHs), as nitro-PAHs are known to be more mutagenic than their parent compounds.
+In summary, two epidemiologic studies conducted in Europe showed an association between longterm NO2 exposure, used as an indicator of traffic exposure, and incidence of cancer (Nyberg et al., 2000; Nafstad et al., 2003); however, the animal toxicological studies have provided no clear evidence that NO2 directly acts as a carcinogen, though it does appear to act as a tumor promoter at the site of contact (Section 3.5.1).
+There are no in vivo studies that support that NO2 causes teratogenesis or malignant tumors.
+Only very high exposure studies, i.e., levels not relevant to ambient NO2 levels, demonstrated increased chromosomal aberrations and mutations in in vitro studies.
+A more likely pathway for NO2 involvement in cancer induction is through secondary formation of nitro-PAHs, as nitro-PAHs are known to be more mutagenic than their parent compounds.
 The evidence for a causal relationship between NO2 and increased cancer risk is inadequate to infer the presence or absence of a causal relationship at this time.

 The information presented in this section is relevant to potential mechanisms by which exposure to products formed by reaction of gaseous nitrogen oxides with organic compounds can be carcinogenic.
 As discussed previously in Section 2.2, nitro-PAHs and other nitrated organic compounds can be produced through reactions of NO2 or NO with organic compounds in the atmosphere.
 Nitro-PAHs are largely found on particles, and they can also be including in direct emissions of particles, such as diesel exhaust particles.
 Effects of particulate nitrogen compounds have been considered in previous reviews of the PM NAAQS.

-In addition, it is possible that the products of NO2 (NO2 and NO3) could produce carcinogens (e.g., N-nitrosomorpholine) from exposure from an environmentally occurring precursor compound (e.g., morpholine) within the body.
-The studies do demonstrate that this is a possible mechanism; however, it should be pointed out that (1) that these studies are limited to a single precursor compound whereas humans would be exposed to multiple precursor compounds thus producing an array of nitrosamines and other nitrated compounds.
-(2) The level of nitrosamines per se produced in this fashion would be small compared to the nitrosamines that come from cigarette smoke, smoked meats, and other food sources and from the atmospheric transformation of products in the ambient air, (3) a wide array of nitrated products are produced in the ambient air with a number of these products known to be carcinogens and/or mutagens.
+In addition, it is possible that the products of NO_2 (NO_2^- and NO_3^-) could produce carcinogens (e.g., N-nitrosomorpholine) through exposure from an environmentally occurring precursor compound (e.g., morpholine) within the body.
+The studies demonstrated that this is a possible mechanism; however, it should be pointed out that (1) that these studies used only a single precursor compound whereas humans would be exposed to multiple precursor compounds thus producing an array of nitrosamines and other nitrated compounds, (2) the level of nitrosamines per se produced in this fashion would be small compared to the nitrosamines that come from cigarette smoke, smoked meats, and other food sources and from the atmospheric transformation of products in the ambient air, and (3) a wide array of nitrated products are produced in the ambient air with a number of these products known to be carcinogens and/or mutagens.